 PROGRAMME 2025

-Noor Abuarafeh: An Orange Tree, an Olive Tree and a Painting That Knows No Borders
+An Orange Tree, an Olive Tree and a Painting That Knows No Borders

 [PERFORMANCE]

 This lecture-performance invites the audience on a personal and political journey through the West Bank's fragmented landscape.
 The narrator recounts their return home after a prolonged absence, facing the stark reality of a land under occupation.
 Guided by intimate hikes through the West Bank, they weave together encounters with fellow hikers, such as Mohamed, who documents each village through his sketches, preserving a disappearing landscape.
-These
+These sketches echo the work of the narrator’s father, a painter whose art also serves as a testament to the Palestinian villages before their destruction.
+Slowly the audience is invited by the narrator to collectively reclaim a lost landscape in the face of settler colonial violence.

-Mahmoud Alhourani / Arab Puppet Theater Foundation: Performance Desperately in Need of an Audience
+Mahmoud Alhourani / Arab Puppet Theater Foundation:

 [THEATRE]